 White balance has to do with the colour of the photograph and is made up of two elements, temperature and tint.
 Temperature is the warmth or coolness of the shot, and tint is the greens and pinks in the image.
 By adding colour to the shot, the goals is to make sure that we have the colours based on true white.

-Once the white is correctly set, all the other colours in the scene fall into place, and we are left with an image that perfectly reproduces what our eyes saw.
+Once the white is correctly set, all the other colours in the scene fall into place.
+We are left with an image that perfectly reproduces what our eyes saw.
 If your camera is on Auto white balance, your camera will decide for you what colour to add depending on the sort of light you have available to you.